asyml/texar-pytorch/examples/transformer/README.md

 12:58:24,629:INFO:step: 1000, loss: 6.8003
 12:59:42,661:INFO:step: 1500, loss: 6.3096
 ```
-Using an Nvidia GTX 1080Ti, the model usually converges within 5 hours (~15 epochs) on IWSLT'15.
+Using an Nvidia GTX 1080Ti, the model usually converges within 5 hours (~15 epochs) on **IWSLT'15**.

 ---

 ## Run Your Customized Experiments

-Here is an hands-on tutorial on running Transformer with your own customized dataset.
+Here is a hands-on tutorial on running Transformer with your own customized dataset.

 ### 1. Prepare raw data